robertvunabandi/guide-on-mitopenid/README.md

 ## USE `MIT OpenID` FROM THIS SOURCE CODE

-This code will work correctly for `AuthorizationCode` Oauth2.0 requests (it doesn't matter too much what it is, but if you're curious, go under the section about understanding Oauth2.0).
+This code will work correctly for `AuthorizationCode` Oauth 2.0 requests (it doesn't matter too much what it is, but if you're curious, go under the section about understanding Oauth 2.0).
 So, some parameters will have to be set as said here.

 ### Step 1: Get your app's client credentials